apache/incubator-kie-tools/README.md

 - `greeting_example_remove.sh` will remove the created workflow resource from `greeting_example_deploy.sh` script.
   If you give the `-A` or `--all` option, it will also remove the operator from the cluster.

+## Tekton Pipeline to build and deploy the Operator

+Setup a [pipeline](docs/PIPELINE.md) on a Openshift cluster.

 ## Development and Contributions

-Contributing is easy, just take a look at our [contributors](./CONTRIBUTING.md)'guide.
+Contributing is easy, just take a look at our [contributors](docs/CONTRIBUTING.md)'guide.